M4n0zz/BlipBlopMenu2/README.md

 # BlipBlopMenu2

-BlipBlopMenu2 is a mod menu designed for the original English versions of Pokémon Red, Blue, and Yellow.
-It allows players to activate the TimOS environment, originally created by TimoVM from GlitchCity Wiki.
+BlipBlopMenu2 is an ACE wrapper, designed for the original English versions of Pokémon Red, Blue, and Yellow.
+It allows players to activate the [TimOS](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes#Installing_a_RAM_writer_environment_(TimOS)) environment, originally created by TimoVM from GlitchCity Wiki.

-By pressing the Select button in-game, a menu selector appears, enabling the installation and execution of custom code — all without altering the base functionality of the game.
+By pressing Select button, TimOS selector appears, enabling the installation and execution of custom code — all without altering the base functionality of the game.

 BlipBlopMenu2 comes with a set of preinstalled scripts that add new functionality and give a fresh twist to the game’s original plot.
 <ol>